-If you are looking for easy gluten-free dinner recipes that appease the whole family, you’ve come to the right place!
-This extra easy recipe for walking taco casserole is a crowd pleaser, while home cooks appreciate how effortless it is to throw together!
+If you are looking for easy gluten-free dinner ideas that appease the whole family, you’ve come to the right place.
+This walking taco casserole made cream cheese is a leveled-up taco bake experience.
+Just like this Mexican tater tot dinner casserole you get all the robust taste, without having to assemble countless tacos.

 - Salsa – Pick your favorite brand and spice level.
 The taco seasoning does add a bit of heat, so I usually use mild salsa.
+Alternatively, you can also substitute this easy gluten-free enchilada sauce.

 - Cream Cheese – Adds a touch of creaminess and tang to compliment the taco flavor.
 A 1/2 cup sour cream can also be used or omit for a dairy-free base.